colinbs/rpki-test-script/README.md

     bzip2 -d filename.bz2

 This command will get rid of the original dump.
-To preserve it add the -k option.
+To preserve it, add the -k option.

 Next, download, extract and start the RTR Test Suite on a port of your choice, e.g. 8181: